Prism

 LegalVision believes customer experience is closely linked to client success.
 It's not only how we engage with clients that matters, but also how clients engage with us.

 Due to the type of law the firm specialises in, its clients usually prefer online engagement over face to face.
 That's why LegalVision has taken a digital-first approach from day one.
+However, running a growing law firm through email is not without its challenges.

 📌 Problem